 Es Grau is a beautiful town north of Mahón.
-It has a perfect beach if you go with children since the water barely covers it.
+If you go with kids, it has a perfect beach since the water barely covers it.
 Good food and fun are guaranteed!

 Cala en Vidrier is undoubtedly a great alternative to the main beach of Es Grau.
 The sea is deep and more crystalline.
 Moreover, it offers a spectacular panoramic view of the town.

 Cala Macarelleta is the little sister of its neighbour.
 It is undoubtedly one of the most beautiful beaches in the Balearic archipelago and appears in most postcards of Menorca.